RickyYCheng/Any-JSON/README.md

 In conclusion, use Any-JSON for fine control & security via [rulesets](#rulesets).
 If that does not matter to you, use `JSON.from_native`.

 ## var_to_str / var_to_bytes
-This has all the issues that `JSON.from_native` has, except it does produce much smaller outputs since it does not have to conform to the JSON standard.
+This has all the issues that `JSON.from_native` has, except it does produce smaller outputs since it does not have to conform to the JSON standard.

 # Features
 ## All types handled